 10. There Are No CPD Requirements

-Unlike other professional qualifications, there is no need to keep a log of your continuous professional development (CPD).
-There is no body who will look at this as PRINCE2 is not a membership-based organization.
+Unlike other professional qualifications, there is no need to keep a log of your continuous professional development (CPD) since PRINCE2 is not a membership-based organization.